Tuning Cross-stream Lift in Viscoelastic Shear: Distinct Hydrodynamic Signatures of Force-bearing and Force-free Mechanisms: Discussion and Concluding Remarks

 Fig. \ref{fig:result}(a,d) shows $z-$component of traction ($\IB{n} \cdot \bten{\sigma}^{(1)}$, where $\bten{\sigma}^{(1)} = p^{(1)}\bten{I} + \bten{e}^{(1)} + \bten{\Pi}^{(0)}$) for both tuning mechanisms, highlighting the spatial distribution of lift forces across the particle surface.
 Next, Fig. \ref{fig:result}(b,e) compares the profile for trace of polymeric stress, which indicates the extent of polymer stretching around the particle.
 As suggested by the qualitative arguments of \citet{Zhang2020}, for a leading buoyant particle, the increased relative velocity produces higher polymeric tension on the lower surface (Fig. \ref{fig:result}(b)), generating a lift force in $z-$direction.
-This argument, however, does not readily apply to a leading electrophoretic particle because the local disturbance velocity induced by the particle plays a crucial role, as evidenced by the traction distributions shown in Fig. \ref{fig:result}(d).
-Illustrations in Fig.\ref{fig:result}(c,f) show that unlike the buoyant case where the no-slip condition results in higher shear on the lower side of the leading particle, an electrophoretic particle exhibits a reverse surface slip (up to $-3/2$ times the particle velocity) that inverts this shear distribution, yielding a net downward lift.
-Furthermore, whereas the stokeslet disturbance field of a buoyant particle is qualitatively uniform in particle vicinity, electrophoresis generates a non-uniform source–dipole disturbance, which limits the scope of a direct mechanistic analogy between the two scenarios.
+This argument, however, does not readily apply to a leading electrophoretic particle because the local disturbance velocity induced by the particle plays a crucial role, as evidenced by the traction distributions shown in Fig. \ref{fig:result}(d). \ms{Qualitative illustration in Fig.2(c) depicts a particle leading the flow via buoyancy: due to the no-slip condition, the entire surface moves with the leading velocity (solid green arrows) relative to shear.
+Consequently, the particle experiences greater shear with respect to background flow on its bottom surface than on its top surface.
+In contrast, Fig. 2(f) depicts an electrophoretic particle leading the flow: owing to the backward slip condition (up to $-3/2$ times the particle velocity \citep{masliyah2006electrokinetic}), the particle experiences greater shear on its top surface than on its bottom surface.
+These inversions of relative shear near the surface yield opposite trends of polymer stretching. } \ms{Furthermore, as noted earlier, the disturbance field of a buoyant particle is fundamentally different in the vicinity of particle as compared to that generated by electrophoresis (as shown in Fig.1 and dashed arrows in Fig.2(c,f)).
+These reasons} limit the scope of a direct mechanistic analogy between the two scenarios.
 Hence in viscoelastic flows, the hydrodynamic signature of a \textit{driven} particle dictates the polymeric stress distribution and, consequently, the direction of the force corrections.
 Additionally, Fig. \ref{fig:result}(g,h) shows the traction plots for of cross-stream application of external field.
 We find that the drag corrections for both the forced and force-free mechanisms act in the same direction: a particle moving from low to high velocity regions (under the influence of external field) will experience a backward $x-$direction drag correction; a particle tuned to move from high- to low-velocity regions will experience a forward drag.